Space Mouse: Walter Lantz' Space Mouse comic book and cartoon character (1960)

 The plot of Space Mouse's theatrical debut, "The Secret Weapon", is virtually identical to the initial comic book story of the same name.
 Minor differences between the two include the change of the Secretary of Finance's name from "Count de Penny" to "Count de Pennies" and the secret agent being given the official title of "Agent X".

 The animated Space Mouse next appeared in the 1964 Halloween episode of The Woody Woodpecker Show entitled "Spook-A-Nanny".
 In addition to Woody Woodpecker and Space Mouse, the Halloween party guests included Splinter & Knothead, Andy Panda, Chilly Willy, Smedley the dog, Buzz Buzzard, Wally Walrus, Homer Pigeon, and Sugarfoot the horse.

-According to some sources, that wasn't the end of Space Mouse.
-In 1999, Fox TV aired The New Woody Woodpecker Show, using the traditional format of three segments featuring different characters.
+According to some sources, that was not the end of Space Mouse.
+In 1999, Fox Kids aired The New Woody Woodpecker Show, using the traditional format of three segments featuring different characters.
 Woody's supporting segments starred Chilly Willy and, allegedly, Space Mouse.
-It was later discovered that Space Mouse got scrapped from the 1999 show due to some executive meddling, although him with his 1999 scrapped show redesign was featured in a comic version at that time, published by the Mexican publisher Editorial Vid in the comic book El Pájaro Loco, illustrated by Alejandro Palomares., Space Mouse also was featured as an unlockable racer in the PS1 game Woody Woodpecker Racing, using his 1999 scrapped show redesign.
+It was later discovered that Space Mouse got scrapped from the 1999 show due to some executive meddling, although the character, with his 1999 scrapped show redesign, was featured in a comic version at that time, published by the Mexican publisher Grupo Editorial Vid in the comic book El Pájaro Loco, illustrated by Alejandro Palomares.
+Space Mouse also was featured as an unlockable racer in the video game Woody Woodpecker Racing, using his 1999 scrapped show redesign.

 List of cartoons featuring Space Mouse: